The 12 best baby vitamins for healthy development

 Omega-3 and 6

-Parenting expert Lorraine Thomas, founder of the Parent Coaching Academy, says: “Science has found that a blend of omega-3 and 6 in the diet help with behaviour, memory and, as a result, learning.
-They also help with sleep patterns according to researchers from Oxford University.
+Parenting expert Lorraine Thomas, founder of the Parent Coaching Academy, says: “Science has found that a blend of omega-3 and 6 in the diet helps with behaviour, memory and, as a result, learning.
+They also help with sleep patterns, according to researchers from Oxford University.
 They found children who had a diet rich in omega-3 and omega-6 slept for longer and woke up less in the night compared to those children who did not have a diet rich in omega-3 and omega-6.”

 How can I help increase my child's intake of vitamins?

-Clinical Nutritionist at VIVIO Junior, Eva Hill Hamilton said 80% of parents worry that their child doesn't get all the nutrients from their diet alone.
+Clinical Nutritionist at VIVIO Junior, Eva Hill Hamilton, said 80% of parents worry that their child doesn't get all the nutrients from their diet alone.
 She shares her top tips for boosting their intake of key vitamins to keep them at their best:

 Keep it real: The foods we feed our children should resemble 'real foods' as much as possible.
 Encourage your child to help you prepare fruits and vegetables to spark their interest and build their confidence when it comes to new foods or foods they tend to refuse.
-Blend up chickpeas to make your own hummus for dipping veggie sticks or mashing-up your child's favourite fruits.
+Blend up chickpeas to make your own hummus for dipping veggie sticks or mashing up your child's favourite fruits.

-Don't forget protein: We tend to focus a lot on fruits and vegetables when it comes to our children’s wellbeing, and forget healthy proteins like cubes of chicken, beans and lentils, and seeds and nuts which are packed with immune-boosting nutrients like omega 3s, iron, vitamin D and selenium.
+Don't forget protein: We tend to focus a lot on fruits and vegetables when it comes to our children’s wellbeing, and forget healthy proteins like cubes of chicken, beans and lentils, and seeds and nuts, which are packed with immune-boosting nutrients like omega 3s, iron, vitamin D and selenium.
 Ensuring your child has a serving of protein with every meal and snack is key to supporting healthy growth and development.

-Enjoy variety: Family life can be hectic at times, so it’s understandable to want to make the same meals that you know your little one will eat, however with over 70% of our immune cells living in our gut, ensuring your little one eats a rainbow of fruit and vegetables is a great way to ‘feed’ the good bacteria living in your child’s gut and fend off those bugs and germs.
-Pasta is a popular choice for lots of little ones, so offering different types such as pasta made from beans and lentils, or spelt pasta which contains more nutrients, are both great ways to include more diverse foods in our children’s diet.
+Enjoy variety: Family life can be hectic at times, so it’s understandable to want to make the same meals that you know your little one will eat.
+However, with over 70% of our immune cells living in our gut, ensuring your little one eats a rainbow of fruit and vegetables is a great way to ‘feed’ the good bacteria living in your child’s gut and fend off those bugs and germs.
+Pasta is a popular choice for lots of little ones, so offering different types, such as pasta made from beans and lentils or spelt pasta, which contains more nutrients, are both great ways to include more diverse foods in our children’s diet.

 Is it okay to not give my baby vitamin drops?

-About the experts
+About the Experts

-Jo Travers is a registered dietitian and author, and provides nutrition advic_e.
-She is a professional evidence-based London nutritionist._
+Jo Travers is a registered dietitian and author, and provides nutrition advice.
+She is a professional, evidence-based London nutritionist.

-Emma Thompson is an expert who works with Kendamil, and is also a registered midwife.
+Emma Thompson is an expert who works with Kendamil and is also a registered midwife.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us

 How we write our articles and reviews